 It is expected that, by the end of Year 9, students will have developed the required work ethic and skills to make best use of the opportunities in Senior years.
 Continuing enrolment relies on a demonstrated positive approach to study, whether the student is intending tertiary entry or a vocational pathway.

-Students in Years 10-12 are required to study 6 subjects, including English and Mathematics A or B.
+Students in Years 10-12 are required to study 6 subjects, including English and Mathematics.

-- Design, Engineering Technology, Film, Television and New Media, Hospitality Practises & Digital Solutions
+- Design, Digital Solutions, Engineering, Film, Television and New Media, Hospitality Practices*

 - Science in Practice**